 Butternut squash is sometimes referred to as a starchy vegetable, just like potatoes, because it contains higher amounts of carbs than, say, broccoli or green beans.
 But butternut squash contains complex carbs, which pack in way more nutrients than simple carbs.
 They're also higher in fiber and digest more slowly.
 This makes them more filling, which means they're a good option for weight control.

-Using a vegetable peeler, as you would for carrots!
+Use a vegetable peeler, as you would for carrots!

 If you find your squash difficult to peel, microwave the whole squash for two to three minutes to help soften the rind.
-Then cut off both ends, and use a vegetable peeler to remove the rind.
+Then cut off both ends and use a vegetable peeler to remove the rind.

 Yes.
 For oil-free, cook the onion in vegetable broth and omit the olive oil.

-Curried Butternut Squash Red Lentil Soup
+Vegan Butternut Squash Soup

 Ingredients